 Course introduces and applies the literature, tools, and techniques of professional multimedia.
 Includes major online course elements.
 Students will choose a project in technical communication and apply the major phases of multimedia: definition, planning, execution, and closing.
 Topics of emphasis include communication skills, multimedia software tools, and project team dynamics.

-IDC 6060 International Technical Communication
+IDC 6060 Strategies for Global Communication